-The red grape variety comes from Turkey.
-Synonyms are Papaska Neagra, Papaska Tcherna, Papaskara, Papaskarasi and Vinta Cherna.
+The red grape variety originates from Turkey.
 The name means "black priest".
-It must not be confused with the morphologically very similar varieties Adakarasi, Calkarasi, Horozkarasi or Kalecik Karasi.
+Synonyms are Kale Doiran, Karapapas, Kara Sefta, Papaska Neagra, Papaska Tcherna, Papaskara, Papaskarasi, Sivina, Vinta and Vinta Cherna.
+It should not be confused with the morphologically very similar varieties Adakarasi, Çalkarasi, Horozkarasi or Kalecik Karasi.
 According to DNA analyses carried out in 2013, it is a presumably natural cross between Alba Imputotato x Prokupac.
-The Bulgarian variety Beala Debela was also created with the same parents.
-The medium ripening vine is generally resistant to diseases.
-It produces colourful, alcohol-rich red wines with moderate acidity.
-The grapes are also used for the traditional, Thracian drink Hardaliye (fermented grape juice).
-The variety is cultivated in the Marmara region and in Central Anatolia.
-In 2010, a total of 175 hectares of vineyard area were designated in Turkey (statistics Kym Anderson).
+Incidentally, the Bulgarian variety Beala Debela was also created with the same parents.
+A direct descendant is the Hungarian variety Kövidinka Fehér.
+The medium-maturing vine is generally resistant to diseases.
+It yields colourful, high-alcohol red wines with moderate acidity.
+The grapes are also used for the traditional Thracian drink Hardaliye (fermented grape juice).
+The variety is grown in the Marmara region and in central Anatolia.
+In 2016, a total of 204 hectares of vines were reported in Turkey (Kym Anderson statistics).